github/codeql/docs/codeql/codeql-language-guides/extensible-predicates.rst

 --------------------------------------------------------------

 This extensible predicate is not typically needed externally, but is included here for completeness.
-It has limited impact on data flow analysis.
+It has limited impact on dataflow analysis.
-Manual neutrals are considered high confidence dispatch call targets and can reduce the number of dispatch call targets during data flow analysis (a performance optimization).
+Manual neutrals are considered high-confidence dispatch call targets and can reduce the number of dispatch call targets during data flow analysis (a performance optimization).

 - ``kind``: Kind of the neutral.
 For neutrals the kind can be ``summary``, ``source``, or ``sink`` to indicate that the callable is neutral with respect to flow (no summary), source (is not a source) or sink (is not a sink).